Applicants must have one of the following:

 - Two years (60 Semester hours) of general academic studies from an accredited college or university with an overall Grade Point Average of 2.0 ("C" Average) on a 4.0 scale.
 Hours for remedial courses will not be counted.
 The cumulative hours and Grade Point Average (GPA) must appear on the transcript.
 Candidates must submit "official" transcripts that meet Metro's Educational Standards.
-At least one half of the total hours must be taken in residence, no more than half may be earned in non-traditional credits.
+At least one half of the total hours must be taken in residence, no more than half may be earned in non-traditional credits; or

-Applicants must have a high school diploma or GED and have 3 years of full time (40 hour per week) responsible work experience.
+- A high school diploma or GED and have 3 years of full time (40 hour per week) responsible work experience.

-- Must have normal depth perception and must meet minimum color vision requirements in order to perform essential job functions.
+- Have normal depth perception and must meet minimum color vision requirements in order to perform essential job functions.
 Candidates passing the PIP, Farnsworth D-15 or the HRR 4th Edition color vision test, with a color vision deficiency severity classification no greater than "mild" or "medium", will be deemed to have met the color vision requirement.

-- Valid "Class D" Driver's License.
+- Have a valid "Class D" Driver's License.

-- Be a citizen of the United States, OR a permanent legal resident of the United States who is an honorably discharged veteran of the United States armed forces;requires such an officer to apply for or obtain citizenship within six years of the employment start date.
+- Be a citizen of the United States, or a permanent legal resident of the United States who is an honorably discharged veteran of the United States armed forces; requires such an officer to apply for or obtain citizenship within six years of the employment start date.

 - Have not been convicted of or pleaded guilty to or entered a plea of nolo contendere to any felony charge or to any violations of any federal or state laws or city ordinances relating to force, violence, theft, dishonesty, gambling, liquor or controlled substance.

-- All arrest history SHOULD be expunged and the expungement paperwork MUST be included with the personal history statement.
+- All arrest history should be expunged and the expungement paperwork must be included with the personal history statement.

 - Your driving record will be considered part of the background investigation for this position.
 Multiple offenses and/or chargeable accidents are grounds for disqualification or removal from the eligibility register.